 Catalytic Converter Failure

 Your vehicle’s catalytic converter is a crucial component of the exhaust system that turns carbon monoxide into carbon dioxide.
 It is a very simple but important part of any vehicle and one that you should keep an eye on as failures can easily be avoided.
 A new catalytic converter can run you several hundred dollars so it’s best to keep your current one in good condition than have to replace it.
-Regular maintenance such as oil changes and emissions repair are the best time to also make sure your catalytic converter is in working order.
+Regular maintenance such as oil changes and emissions repair is the best time to also make sure your catalytic converter is in working order.

 In general this is going to be an obvious problem even without the help of the check engine light.
 Your vehicle’s ignition system includes the spark plugs, coil packs, and everything else needed to ignite the air/fuel mixture inside the engine.
 If you are experiencing frequent misfires when attempting to start your vehicle, there is almost certainly an issue with one of these parts that needs to be addressed.